“Stray from a chosen path

 “Huh?!
 How can you say a thing like that…”

 No telling what the Rodeo’s premium suites had to offer, but 6B gave me recall, wall to wall.
 The same grainy plaster, a far-too-familiar corner heater lobbing lukewarm sprinkles against an arctic sea: All Lovelock lacked were the dirty yellow chest-high drifts.
 I never anticipated that that long, sickening New Year’s haul some years before would ever repeat on me.
 Yet here it was, anchovies one morning after the fact—stale, awful Cheetos and beef stew by the can in that grim New Jersey Turnpike motel.
 Crash-landed in Pennsauken, suckling up to Roberta’s rolling waistlines, hurling Dinty Moore’s entrails across the bed sheets with a noggin full of snow-blunted dismay.
-My head hadn’t felt this icy hot and helium light since that warped east coast drive-a-thon earlier on.
+My head hadn’t felt this icy hot and helium light since that warped east coast drive-a-thon quite some time ago.
 And I surely had no more stomach for it now.

 “Juust kidding, yeesh…” Sydney pulled back the discolored bedding, then took the pillows to task.
 “Well, TV anyone?”